crisci/TicketingPlatform/ticketing/documentation/API.md

     - Response status:  `201 Created`, `400 Bad Request`, `503 Internal Server Error`
     - Response body: `none`

+- POST `/API/customer/{idCustomer}/tickets`
+    - Description: It is used from the customer identified by the customerId to open a ticket.
+    - Request body:

+            {
+                "dateTime": "2017-05-06T11:08:48",
+                "title": "Title",
+                "description": "Description",
+                "priority": "HIGH",
+                "product": {
+                    "ean": "1",
+                    "name": "iPad",
+                    "brand": "Apple"
+                }
+            }

+    - Response status: `201 Created`, `404 Not Found`, `503 Internal Server Error`
+    - Response body: `none`

 - PUT `/API/customers/{email}`
     - Description: It update the customer information if the given password match the previous one
     - Request body: